drlwang/falcons/README.md

-# constrain
+# a Fast Analyze and conversion tooL for variers CONstrainS (Falcons)
 update contrains from given SINEX among minimum constrains (MC), over constrains (OC) and loose constrains (LS).
-This tool is useful if removal or change of the constrain are required during the processing of the Terrestial Reference Frame (TRF).
+This tool is useful if removal or change of the constrains are required during the processing of the Terrestial Reference Frame (TRF).

 This tool is consist of three parts
-1. I/O with SINEX file
+1. I/O with SINEX files
 2. convert between types of constrains
 3. visualization tools for the fiducial sites